cyberbotics/webots/docs/reference/robot.md

 This directory is in turn located in the "controllers" subdirectory of the current project directory.
 For example, if the field value is "my\_controller" then the controller program should be located in "my\_project/controllers/my\_controller/my\_controller[.exe]".
 The ".exe" extension is added on the Windows platforms only.
-Setting this field's value to the empty string runs no controller at all.
+If this field is left empty, the robot will run no controller at all.
 Doing so may lead to better performance than using the `void` controller.
+Setting the value of this field to "<extern>" will make this robot runnable from an [extern robot controller](../guide/running-extern-robot-controllers).

 > **Note**: If the controller is not started the robot window will not work.
 If the robot window is required it is recommended to assign the `void` controller instead of an empty string.